 First-year students who cancel after submitting an application are charged a $300 penalty up until opening or taking possession of the room key, whichever occurs first.
 After opening or receipt of room key, the cancellation penalty is 50% of the contract.
 We do not charge a cancelation penalty if you do not attend Carolina.
 Please go to the Housing Contract page and refer to the "New Students: Cancellation Policies" section for more details.

 If you don’t have a roommate in mind, don’t worry!
-We will place you with another first-year student who is also going “potluck” – it’s quite common.
+We will place you with another first-year student – it’s quite common.

 You can also use roommate searching tool within the Housing Portal (myhousing.unc.edu) to search through potential roommates based on their living and study habits and exchange email communication through the portal.